zhmcclient/zhmc-ansible-modules/docs/source/development.rst

 10. On GitHub, once the checks for this Pull Request succeed:

-    * Merge the Pull Request (no review is needed)
+    * Merge the Pull Request (no review is needed).
+This deletes the branch on GitHub.
-    * Delete the branch of the Pull Request (``start_M.N.U``)

-11. Checkout the branch the new version is based on, update it from upstream, and delete the local topic branch you created:
+11. Checkout the base branch for the version that is being started, update it from remote, and delete the local topic branch you created:

     .. code-block:: sh